These 7 “Ladera” or olive oil recipes are staples of the traditional Mediterranean Diet.

 Horta (edible greens) and Potatoes

-Horta (edible greens) and potatoes are a ladera eaten very often in Crete.
+My favorite of all the olive oil recipes, horta (edible greens) and potatoes are a ladera eaten very often in Crete.
 In the springtime, it’s a normal sight to see the older ladies of the village foraging on the side of the road for wild edible greens.
 All year long there are a wide variety of edible greens available at the farmer’s markets.
 Potatoes are a staple in the Cretan diet.
 The flavor of both Horta and potatoes are enhanced with fresh lemon juice.
 Citrus trees grow everywhere in Crete so it’s as simple as walking to the nearest lemon tree and picking them.
 Combine these greens, potatoes, and lemon with lots of fresh extra virgin olive oil and you have one of the healthiest, inexpensive, and fulfilling dishes from Crete.

 Orange Lemon Potatoes